evavesterblom/ROS-robot/README.md

 - modeling the robot's surroundings,
 - determining its position,
 - planning the path and
-- avoiding obstacles on the way.
+- avoiding obstacles on the way

 **Tasks**